 A leave of absence is not a pay status.
 You may choose to use accrued time off, in accordance with the respective policy(ies), to receive pay.
 You may also be able to file a claim for Temporary Disability Insurance (TDI)/Temporary Caregiver Insurance (TCI).
-New York based employees may be eligible for New York State Disability Insurance and/or Paid Family Leave benefits.
-California based employees may be eligible for California State Disability Insurance Program benefits.
+Please contact University Human Resources for more information.

 7.5 Other Related Information:

 - If an employee is not eligible for or upon exhaustion of job protected time under applicable state and federal leave laws, employees unable to return to work as a result of a disability may be considered for a reasonable workplace accommodation under the Americans with Disabilities Act (ADA).

 - Employees who are not eligible for an approved leave of absence in accordance with the Americans with Disabilities Act (ADA) may remain eligible for a non-job protected unpaid short-term administrative leave of absence for up to 26 weeks.

 - Employees on a leave of absence for a specific period of time cannot perform work during their approved leave of absence period.

 - Employees using accrued time off to receive pay while on an approved leave of absence are not allowed to request the time off sporadically.
 The time off must be used consecutively from the start date of the approved leave.

 Policy Approved by: Executive Vice President for Finance and Administration